S-01962

 Plain Language

-The AG may require deployers (or their contracted third parties) to produce their risk management policies, impact assessments, and associated records within 90 days of a request, as part of an investigation.
-Deployers may designate trade secrets, FOIL-exempt information, and attorney-client privileged materials, which remain exempt from public disclosure.
-Producing privileged materials does not waive the privilege.
+The Attorney General may require deployers (or their contracted third parties) to produce their risk management policy, impact assessments, and associated records within 90 days of a request, as part of an AG investigation.
+Deployers may designate trade secrets, FOIL-exempt information, and privileged material as confidential.
+Disclosure to the AG does not waive attorney-client privilege or work product protection.
+This is a demand-driven disclosure obligation with a 90-day response window.

 Statutory Text